Division Chief's Message

 Training and Research Opportunities

-A major component of the division is focused on training the next generation of leaders in digestive diseases.
+A major component of the division is focused on training the next generation of leaders in digestive diseases and our fellowship program is led by Dr. Leila Kia.
 Our trainees receive excellent clinical training from our specialty centers and our top-tier general academic gastroenterology team and they also benefit from a robust simulation program and carefully curated conference schedule.
-Our commitment to training the next generation of leaders in gastroenterology and hepatology is also evidenced by our strong junior faculty in the division.
-Through our multiple advanced fellowships in esophageal diseases, advanced endoscopy, inflammatory bowel disease, liver transplant and our excellent 3 year fellowship program, we have been able to mentor and retain multiple fellows into our division.
+Our commitment to training is also evidenced by our strong junior faculty in the division and our focus on retention of our fellows.
+Through our multiple advanced fellowships in esophageal diseases, advanced endoscopy, inflammatory bowel disease, liver transplant and our excellent 3 year fellowship program, we have been able to mentor and retain multiple fellows into our division and healthcare system.
 As our health system continues to expand, we will continue to need to support this growth with talented faculty and we will continue to nurture our trainees into our future leaders.
 The division has a strong desire to continue to develop a diverse program that reflects the diversity of the city of Chicago.
 We are deliberate in our deep desire to be inclusive and to fight against health disparities and injustice.

 Our fellows also have an opportunity to work within the division’s laboratories, which include collaborations with investigators in the school’s basic science departments and in clinical departments such as Surgery, Pathology and Pediatrics.
 Our division has a large research portfolio that includes NIH program projects and large multicenter NIH sponsored research trials.
 Our basic science laboratories are supported by a first of its kind Biorepository that links tissue and serum to robust clinical data and physiologic testing.
 We have also developed one of the first programs dedicated to Artificial Intelligence and Mathematics in Gastroenterology (AIM-G) through the Digestive Health Foundation and this program focuses on developing new diagnostic platforms and predictive models of disease.